ETCBC/dss/docs/about.md

-The contents of this repo is created during the [*Creating Annotated Corpora of Classical Hebrew Texts (CACCHT) project*]() carried out by Jarod Jacobs, Martijn Naaijer, Dirk Roorda, Robert Rezetko, Oliver Glanz, and Wido van Peursen.
+The contents of this repo is created during the [*Creating Annotated Corpora of Classical Hebrew Texts (CACCHT) project*]() carried out by Jarod Jacobs, Martijn Naaijer, Dirk Roorda, Robert Rezetko, Oliver Glanz, and Willem van Peursen.

 The DSS texts and morphological data connected with them were generously provided by Martin Abegg.
 They consist of two foundational sets of data: transcriptions and morphological tagging.
 The transcriptions come from various sources, but primarily reflect what is found in the Discoveries in the Judean Desert series (Oxford:Clarendon Press, 1955-).
 For full details see:

 [DSSB-Read me first](assets/readme-dssb.pdf) and [QUMRAN - Read me first](assets/readme-qumran.pdf).

 In addition to what is derived from the Abegg sources, Martijn Naaijer has provided several extras:

 *   ETCBC morphological feature data
 *   clause and phrase boundaries

 Both kinds of data are the result of creating models (*machine learning models*) from the BHSA and applying them to the DSS.
 This is experimental.

 ## Abegg sources